Every business needs a way to organize and manage its business relationships. CRM systems are one of the best ways to do so.

 - Email integration: Sending emails through a CRM can help salespeople track conversations with prospects and stay better organized

 - Forecasting: Create predictions for revenue based on trends in collected data

 Why Constant Contact isn’t a CRM…

-One important distinction between Constant Contact and traditional CRM systems is that Constant Contact is mainly a customer-facing marketing tool while CRM systems are strictly for internal use.
-Additionally, while Constant Contact is mainly used by marketers, CRMs are not only accessed by marketing teams, but they are largely used by sales teams and customer service teams as well to keep track of one-on-one conversations with prospects and customers.
+More generally speaking, another important distinction between Constant Contact and traditional CRM systems is that Constant Contact is mainly a customer-facing marketing tool while CRM systems are strictly for internal use.
+Additionally, while Constant Contact is mainly used by marketers, CRMs are not only accessed by marketing teams but they are largely used by sales teams and customer service teams as well to keep track of one-on-one conversations with prospects and customers.